University campus in Nebraska

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Best Associate's Computer Engineering Degree Programs in Nebraska
+Best Associate's Computer Engineering programs

-Hakia Insight: Northeast Community College's focus on Norfolk-area healthcare and manufacturing employers means you're not earning a generic associate's degree—the curriculum is shaped by actual job postings from companies that will hire you within a 30-minute commute.
+Hakia insight.
+Northeast Community College's focus on Norfolk-area healthcare and manufacturing employers means you're not earning a generic associate's degree—the curriculum is shaped by actual job postings from companies that will hire you within a 30-minute commute.

 At the associate's level, students enrolling at Northeast should know this program prioritizes immediate job placement in Norfolk and surrounding areas—the college has established relationships with local manufacturers and healthcare providers who need computer support staff now, not in two years.
 Coursework covers hardware repair, network basics, and operating system administration with heavy emphasis on troubleshooting skills employers test for in interviews.
 You can earn certifications while studying and often transition directly into junior technician roles before or instead of transferring.
 The program's strength lies in its tight community connections and realistic timeline to employment.

-Programs Offered
+Programs offered

-• Associate of Science in Computer Engineering — 2 years, on-campus
+• Associate of Science in Computer Engineering · 2 years · on-campus

-• Associate of Applied Science in Computer Engineering — 2 years, online
+• Associate of Applied Science in Computer Engineering · 2 years · online

-Top Employers: Norfolk area healthcare facilities, Local school districts, Regional manufacturing companies.
+Top employers: Norfolk area healthcare facilities, Local school districts, Regional manufacturing companies

-Best Bachelor's Computer Engineering Degree Programs in Nebraska
+Best Bachelor's Computer Engineering programs

-Key Distinction: Hands-on integrated hardware/software system design focus.
+Why it stands out.
+Hands-on integrated hardware/software system design focus.
 ABET accreditation

-Hakia Insight: UNL's dual-campus model (Lincoln and Omaha) lets students access both the Power and Energy Systems Lab and urban aerospace/defense contractor proximity without transferring, creating a built-in advantage for students targeting Midwest power utilities and defense contractors.
+Hakia insight.
+UNL's dual-campus model (Lincoln and Omaha) lets students access both the Power and Energy Systems Lab and urban aerospace/defense contractor proximity without transferring, creating a built-in advantage for students targeting Midwest power utilities and defense contractors.

 The Computer Engineering BS program at UNL offers comprehensive hands-on integrated hardware/software system design education across Lincoln and Omaha campuses.
 The curriculum emphasizes practical system-level design with strong mathematical foundations, digital logic, programming, and experimental design.
 Students must complete professional admission requirements after sophomore year, including C+ grades in core courses and 2.5 GPA.
 The program is ABET-accredited and focuses on developing engineers who view computer systems as integrated technologies.
 Graduates are prepared for careers in commerce, industry, and government, with strong emphasis on collaboration with professionals across disciplines.
 The program develops skills in quick adaptation to new environments, problem-solving, and lifelong learning.
 Students gain opportunities for involvement in professional organizations like ACM, UPE, and IEEE, building connections for future career collaboration and professional development.